just-the-docs/just-the-docs/datasets/index.md

 <i class="fas fa-exclamation-circle"></i> Please be aware that the tiles are very big, and they will most likely bring [ninja](https://ninja.cityjson.org) or QGIS to their knees...
 The solution for the time being is to use a computer with 16GB+ of RAM, and use [cjio]({{ '/tutorials/getting-started/#manipulate-and-edit-it-with-cjio' | relative_url }}) to extract only the buildings for instance.

-## All USA buildings

-The project [Open City Model](https://github.com/opencitymodel/opencitymodel) has converted all buildings in the USA to LoD1 buildings and offers them in CityJSON.

-<i class="fas fa-exclamation-circle"></i> Watch out: the coordinates are in (lat, long, meters), which means that there's a mix of units (degrees and meters) and several viewers and processing software do not like this very much...

 ## Paid datasets <span class="label label-purple">$$$</span>